Discrimination on the grounds of pregnancy and maternity

 - Make a formal complaint.
 This is called ‘raising a grievance’.

 - Negotiate with your employer to reach an agreement.
-This is called ‘settling’.
+This is called reaching a ‘settlement’.

 - Take legal action at an Employment Tribunal.

-Our employment solicitors can help with each of the above.
+Our pregnancy and maternity discrimination solicitors can help with each of the above.

 Note: you MUST act quickly in this situation.
 You have three months less one day from the act of discrimination to bring your claim to tribunal, and going through ACAS can take up at least a third of this time.